22 Apr 2012

 Shopaholic ties the Knot (by Sophie Kinsela)

 I only started reading books by Sophie Kinsella a little over four years ago, when I finally got over my prejudice against so-called 'chick-lit'.
-This is an excellent author, who writes well with humour and (in places) depth, and whose plots, if unlikely, are very cleverly done.
+She is an excellent author, who writes well with humour and (in places) depth, and whose plots, if unlikely, are very cleverly done.

 'Shopaholic ties the Knot' is the third in the series which started with 'The Secret Dreamworld of a Shopaholic', and continued with 'Shopaholic Abroad'.
 The books star Becky Bloomwood, who acts as narrator.
 She's materialistic, and a compulsive shopper... and yet, somehow, she's also quite delightful in her compassion and naiveté.